pattonsgirl/CEG3120/CourseNotes/LectureTopics.md

 Day 11:

+- Sent invites to `ceg3120-aws-NAME-f26` repos
 - Build VPC, subnets, Internet Gateway, and route tables in AWS
 - Security: **Network** Access Control List (NACL)
     - Inbound and outbound control
     - Allow or deny control
-    - Rules apply in order (first match wins)
+    - Rules apply in order (first match wins - pay attention to rule numbering)
     - Can set whitelist or blacklist perspective
+    - Rules apply to associated subnets (across the whole subnet network)
 - Security: Security Groups
+    - allow only
+    - can control Inbound and Outbound
+    - associated with an instance / resource, which is on a subnet (thus has NACL & route table)

+Day 12:

+- Security Groups vs NACLs
+    - stateful vs stateless
+- instance creation